rajasegar/book-notes/the-rational-optimist.md

 - It will be hard to snuff out the flame of innovation, because it is such an evolutionary, bottom-up phenomenon in such a networked world.
 - Innovation is an evolutionary and bottom-up phenomenon
 - History repeats itself as a spiral not a circle
+- Thanks to the internet, each is giving according to his ability to each according to his needs, to a degree that never happened in Marxism.
+- Fortunately, the flames of free thought and reason and catallaxy were kept burning
+- So long as human exchange and specialization are allowed to thrive somewhere, then culture evolves whether leaders help it or hinder it, and the result is that prosperity spreads, technology progresses, poverty declines, disease retreats, fecundity falls, happiness increases, violence atrophies, freedom grows, knowledge flourishes, then environment improves and wildernesss expands
+- Human nature will not change
+- The same old dramas of aggression and addiction, of infatuation and indoctrination, of charm and harm, will play out, but in an ever more prosperous world.
 - **Dare to be an optimist**

 ## Postscript